 • AI saves recruiters 20% of their workweek (LinkedIn 2025)

-• 89% of HR professionals using AI say it saves time or increases efficiency
+• 89% of HR professionals using AI recruitment software say it saves time or increases efficiency

-Whether you're an in-house talent team filling ten roles this quarter or an agency placing candidates across a dozen clients, AI recruiting gives you more time for the work that actually requires a human touch - evaluating culture fit, selling opportunities, negotiating compensation, and closing top candidates.
-The technology handles the volume.
+Whether you’re filling ten roles in-house or placing candidates across a dozen agency clients, AI recruiting reclaims time for the work that actually requires a human touch.
+Evaluating culture fit, selling opportunities, negotiating compensation, closing top candidates - none of that can be automated away.
+The right AI recruiter handles the volume.
 You handle the judgment.

 Search 850M+ candidates with Pin’s AI recruiting tools - start free →